How to be a good plant-based guestWritten by Ali Donahue

 It’s the season of giving, so why not bring something yummy and plant-based for everyone to share?
 Let your host know ahead of time that you’re coming, you’re eating a bit differently, but there’s no need for them to stress out about changing the menu.
 Be gracious and excited if they have any questions, and arrive with a positive attitude.
 Contributing to the menu will also lighten the load for your host, so it’s a win win!
 Some of our favorite whole food plant-based party dishes include this Broccoli Raisin Salad, these Mushroom Stuffed Tomatoes, and this WFPB Apple Crisp.

 Pro Plant-Based Party Tip: make a recipe card so folks can take a picture for their recipe files when they fall in love with your delicious plant-based dish.

 Let’s get real: people will have some questions if this is the first time they’re learning of your plant-based lifestyle.
 The good news is, the more educated you are, the easier these conversations will become.
+Most of the time people are just curious!
 Come prepared to discuss what a whole food plant-based diet is and why you’re switching to this lifestyle.